 Whether in couples therapy alone or with a spouse, everyone must recognize that they won't be able to change the other person, only themselves.
-And each spouse needs to recognize his or her own role in creating the conflict.
+When couples counseling is conducted, each partner will be challenged to recognize his or her own role in creating the conflict.
 Rather than griping, the focus will be on problems that can be solved.

-Even the best therapist in the world gets only a snapshot of a child’s behavior and mood in 50 minutes a week.
+Even the best therapist in the world gets only a snapshot of a child’s behavior and mood in 53-60 minutes a week.
 To round out the picture, we aim to set time aside for regular check-ins with the child's caretaker.
 How are anxiety management skills translating from therapy to playground?
-How is your child responding to the medication?
+How is your child responding to their medication?
 Do you see signs of your teenager's depression worsening?
 Was there a major meltdown your child may not have mentioned in therapy?
-Parent feedback provides your therapist with a richer and more accurate picture of your child’s needs.
+Parent feedback provides a richer and more accurate picture of a child’s needs.

 Whether or not parents sit in on sessions depends on the age of the child and the nature of the treatment.
-But parents are still the coaches, the ones who drive treatment at home.
+However, we do expect that parents/guardians are still the coaches, the ones who drive treatment at home.
 The takeaway: For your child to get the most out of treatment, you’ll need to monitor your child closely, know which skills are being worked on and how to reinforce them outside the office in everyday life.

-When a five-minute meeting or phone call with your child's therapist isn’t enough, ask us about background reading material, online resources and parent support groups.
+Your child's provider may provide background reading material, online resources, education, and/or offer parent support groups.
 You can also ask to meet for a full session without the child present.
-These “collateral” sessions may be covered by insurance, allowing you to discuss issues and care in greater depth.
+These collaborative sessions may also be covered by insurance, allowing you to discuss issues and care in greater depth.

-As for age limits, if the child is at full capacity for understanding language, then it would not be good for them to be privy to their parents’ therapy session, particularly if emotions are high.
-Children can absorb negative energy and emotion if their parents are distressed.
-However, tone over topic can protect against this and we insist on being very mindful of this around young children in a session where necessary.
+As for age limits, if the child is at full capacity for understanding language, then it would not be wise for them to be privy to their parents’ therapy session, particularly if emotions are high.
+Children can absorb negative energy and emotion if they sense their parent(s) are distressed.
+However, tone over topic can sometimes protect against this and we insist on being very mindful around young children in a session.

 If therapy was only about paying someone to let you vent or chat with them, it would be a waste of money.
 But conversation is only the surface layer of therapy, and the conversations you have with a therapist will be a far cry from anything you’ll experience with a friend.
 Here are some aspects of therapy that provide long-term value and go beyond the kind of chatting you could do with a friend: